dericko/dericko.github.io/zabout.md

 _Brother At Large_ -  Pi Kappa Alpha

-> Fulfilled an obscurely-named role designed to break tied votes in the executive board for an organization whose existence may or may not be legitimate
+> Fulfilled an obscurely-named role designed to break tied votes in the executive board for an organization whose existence I may or may not be opposed to

 __2013__